dhananjaygr/Demosecurityinwiz/100-Foundation/dspm-overview-create-control.md

 **Note:** Wiz does not scan every resource on a bucket.
 Instead, it samples the files on a bucket.
 Keep this in mind.
 We will only be able to leverage the concepts in this lab based on a sample concept.
 However, we are leveraging multiple concepts to shine a light in the dark--it all helps.

-In this exercise, we will a custom data classifier that scans files for any of the sensitivity levels.
-This rule should generate a data finding for any file that has one of the sensitivity levels.
-We are using a single rule to match on any of those conditions (and a new one -- 'Confidential - Internally Use Only').
-It is a lesson in "first match" evaluation within the data classification rule, as well as how to build more complicated evaluations using a control.
+In this exercise, we will defeine a custom data classifier that scans files for any of the sensitivity levels.
+This rule generatew a data finding for any file that has one of the sensitivity levels.
+We use a single rule to match  any of those conditions (and a new condition -- 'Confidential - Internally Use Only').
+This new condition is a lesson in "first match" evaluation within the data classification rule, as well as how to build more complicated evaluations using a control.

 The tasks to perform are as follows:
-* First, we define a data match rule that evaluates all three criteria.
+* First, define a data match rule that evaluates all four criteria.
-* Second, we rescan a bucket resource to generate any findings for our rules.
+* Second,  rescan a bucket resource to generate any findings for our rules.
-* Third, we define a control that looks for buckets that data on them but none of it matches the data match rule we defined.
+* Third, define a control that looks for buckets that data on them but none of it matches the data match rule we defined.
-* Last, we review our results to assess whether the control finds data stores that include data but where the data is not tagged with the data finding from our neew rule.
+* Last, review the results to determine whether the control finds data stores with data but where that data does not match our neew rule.
+This results means the data has not been properly tagged.

 ## Expected Outcomes

-Once the rules are defined and the bucket is rescanned, we will see some resources that .
+Once the rules are defined and the bucket is rescanned, we will see some data stores where the data has not been properly tagged.
+These reults indicate an all or nothing.
+In other words, if some of the resources are tagged, we won't match the control criteria.
+If none of them are tagged correctly, we will.

 ## Task 1.
 Create the data classifier rule that matches on any of the supported classification levels